nexbitproject/nexbit/source/README.md

-Nexbit Chain | An Optimistic Blockchain Project
-Based on enery efficient POS model.
+NexbitCoin Chain | An Optimistic Blockchain Project Based on enery efficient POS model.

 ===============================================
-Building Nexbit
+Building NexbitCoin

-See doc/readme-qt.rst for instructions on building Nexbit QT, the intended-for-end-users, nice-graphical-interface, reference implementation of Nexbit.
+See doc/readme-qt.rst for instructions on building NexbitCoin QT, the intended-for-end-users, nice-graphical-interface, reference implementation of NexbitCoin.

-See doc/build-*.txt for instructions on building nexbitd, the intended-for-services, no-graphical-interface, reference implementation of Nexbit.
+See doc/build-*.txt for instructions on building nexbitcoind, the intended-for-services, no-graphical-interface, reference implementation of NexbitCoin.

 ================================================